alviano/asp-chef-alpha/README.md

-# ASP Chef
+# ASP Chef Alpha

-[ASP Chef](https://asp-chef.alviano.net/) is a simple, intuitive web app for analysing answer sets without having to deal with complex tools or programming languages... well, excluding ASP!
+[ASP Chef](https://asp-chef-alpha.netlify.app/) is a simple, intuitive web app for analysing answer sets without having to deal with complex tools or programming languages... well, excluding ASP!

-ASP Chef inspired by [CyberChef](https://gchq.github.io/CyberChef/#input=UVZOUUlFTm9aV1lo), and as such it is designed to ease the creation of pipelines of operations over arrays of models rather than being an IDE or editor for ASP.
+ASP Chef is inspired by [CyberChef](https://gchq.github.io/CyberChef/#input=UVZOUUlFTm9aV1lo), and as such it is designed to ease the creation of pipelines of operations over arrays of models rather than being an IDE or editor for ASP.

 ## Prerequisites